DETAILED ACTION

 Thus, one of ordinary skill in the art would understand that retaining a smoky flavor would constitute retaining the smoke aroma as well.
 Additionally, It would have been obvious to one of ordinary skill in the art to prepare the food to have a traditional smoke aroma and flavor, since many consumers prefer the flavor and aroma of smoked foods, and since a food with less and flavor and aroma would be less noticeable (e.g. not detected by smell), and therefore less appealing to the consumer or profitable to the producer.

 Griffiths is silent on the step of condensing the aerosol smoke also reducing solids.
-Griffiths is further silent on filtering volatile organic compounds in said aerosol smoke after step b, thereby providing the food with reduced volatile organic compounds.
-Also, Griffiths does not explicitly state that preservative components are retained in said aerosol smoke.
+Griffiths is further silent on filtering the condensed aerosol smoke through filtering material to filter out volatile organic compounds after step b), thereby providing the food with reduced volatile organic compounds.
+Also, Griffiths does not explicitly state that preservative components are retained in the filtered aerosol smoke.

 Horner teaches (Paragraph 0038, 0043-0044, 0050, 0070) a method of operating smoke evacuation systems associated with hand-held instruments that produce smoke or cause smoke to be produced during use, wherein a fluid trap is provided to condense liquid vapor in the smoke and reduce the amount of fluid entering the filter or other components of smoke evacuation devices, wherein the fluid collected in the fluid trap may be water.
 Horner further teaches (Paragraph 0090) the filter comprises a carbon reservoir where gaseous contaminants such as volatile organic compounds are removed.